Blogging on the side can be an extremely frustrating business – it feels like you never have enough time to work on your site.

 I was finding that the biggest time suck for me is keeping up with all the Facebook Groups I’m a member of.

 Related reading: The steps I’ve taken to reduce the Facebook Group time suck

 I’ve even created a spreadsheet to help me plan what I will share in each Facebook Group every week to make the most of promotional opportunities (without wasting a ton of time or spamming the Groups!).

 I like to share so you can grab your own copy below…

 Take the stress out of managing the promotional opportunities on all those Facebook Groups you’re on…

 Grab my easy-to-use spreadsheet to track what to share to each Group every week.
 Waste less time and grow your blog the smart way!

 Already a Blog On The Side subscriber?
 No need to sign up again – just head to the Subscriber Vault and enter the password I sent in your last email to access all your freebies in one place 🙂

 Phew, I didn’t mean to write such a long post!

-But, I hope my time management tips will help you figure out what your focus and priorities are for your side hustle blog.
+But, I hope my time management tips for side hustle bloggers will help you figure out what your focus and priorities are for your blog.